ice1000/website/dtt-dev/struct-1.typ

 whose inverse is given alike.
 ]

+Before proceeding further, we briefly describe the intended way to use these definitions.

+There might be a type theory that does not directly define a unit type, but as long as it can provide the data and prove the equations needed by @def_unit, we can say it has a unit type, and may start using the rules of unit type in the type theory.

+This is a form of _abstraction_, where we care only about how types are intended to be used, not how they are implemented, and we use the abstracted rules which usually leads to lighter notations, shorter theorems and proofs, more efficient communications, and more general results.

+= Binary connectives

 // Cartesian product
 #definition("Product")[
-We say a type theory has _product type_ if it has the following constructions:
+We say a type theory has _product types_ if it has the following constructions:

 + $Γ ⊢ A × B$ the _formation rule_,
 + $ (Γ ⊢ a:A #h(2em) Γ ⊢ b:B)/(Γ ⊢ ⟨a, b⟩ : A × B)